ysora/stripenn/README.rst

 * score
 * seeimage

-1) compute: It is main function of stripenn that detects stripes using image-processing method.
+1) **compute**: It is main function of stripenn that detects stripes using image-processing method.
 There are several options in it.

 Options:
   --cool TEXT             Path to cool file  [required]